 Noon marked our departure towards highlands, with a short bus ride taking us up into the more elevated part of the island; at which point guests have the opportunity to grab a mountain bike and ride to the next stop if they’re feeling adventurous.
 Bus or bike, we all made it to “El Trapiche” which is a coffee plantation that offers all its visitors a number of little surprises and treats.

-We managed to take pictures of this huge male specimen right as a much smaller female specimen came out from under the shade of a tree.
+We managed to take pictures of this iconic member of the Galapagos Big15 right as a much smaller female specimen came out from under the shade of a tree.
 At this point, the male, having noticed the presence of the female, stopped eating and turned its attention to the female: jolting up suddenly and “running” (at tortoise speed, of course) towards the female.

 Amazingly, given the spontaneity of it all, he managed to subdue the female and copulate with her right in front of us.
 It was a perfect candid moment that we were all lucky enough to get to see happen from one second to the next.
 It was also rather amusing for us to watch as the male awkwardly tried to mount the female and proceeded to vocalize the effort he was putting into the whole situation with occasional grunts.
 It’s interesting to note that mating is one of the very few instances where Galapagos tortoises vocalize themselves (apart from certain aggressive encounters).